Here are the the best snorkeling spots on Gili Trawangan, Gili Meno, and Gili Air.

 The water clarity is hands down some of the best in the region and you’ll get to see plenty of turtles, coral, and marine life to check out.

+I’ve visited the islands many times and have scuba-dived and snorkeled almost all sites in the area.
 In this guide, I’ll outline the best places to go snorkeling around the Gili Islands so that you can immerse yourself in the incredible underwater world of the Gilis.

 What is the Best Gili Island for Snorkeling?

 The best Gili Island for snorkeling is Gili Meno.
 While Gili Trawangan is unquestionably the most popular, Gili Meno has great snorkeling access and is home to the popular Gili Island Wreck (Meno Bounty) and probably the most photographed spot in Indonesia– the underwater statues.

 However, don't be discouraged if you're staying on Gili Trawangan.
 You can still enjoy Gili Islands snorkeling from the beach to spot turtles and huge schools of fish.

 Gili Meno Snorkeling Spots

 Some of the best Gili Islands snorkeling opportunities are found around Gili Meno.
 To get here, you can get a boat transfer for 35,000 rupiah, or just take an organized Gili Meno Snorkeling trip from Gili Trawangan.

 1. Meno Slope

 The Meno Slope is a large sloping dropoff on the west side of Gili Meno.
 It's a good place for freediving and snorkeling since you can dive pretty far down the wall.